 The STSCO office is open year round.
 The summer months are ideal planning months as regular schools are closed.
 We encourage parents to contact us during the summer months rather than the very busy, first few weeks of school.

 Your children's transportation is governed by the same policies as other families who do not have infants at home.
 It is the responsibility of the parent/guardian to get students to and from the stop, both in the morning and the afternoon.

 This depends where you both live and the legal status of your separation.
 If both parents live within the school's attendance boundary and you have a custody agreement, which states the frequency of the living arrangements, you may be eligible for dual transportation.
 Each request is unique and will be evaluated individually.

-Combined elementary and secondary busing has been in place in many areas across your Board's jurisdiction.
+Combined elementary and secondary busing is in place in many areas across your Board's jurisdiction.
 These arrangements work well and bus behaviour is monitored cooperatively by the bus driver and school administration.
 If there are any issues associated with discipline, language or seating assignments, they will be addressed by the Principals of the schools affected.

 The maximum capacity of a standard school bus is 70 passengers.
 However, STSCO recognizes the safety concerns and problems associated with loading buses to maximum capacity.
 The general guidelines used are:

 Using these guidelines, typical bus maximum capacities will be: